 Notwithstanding the foregoing, either party shall have the right to terminate this Agreement and or any SOW upon five (5) days written notice if the other party becomes insolvent or makes an assignment for the benefit of creditors; in such case, this Agreement shall terminate on the expiration of the five (5) days’ notice of termination.

 Infogain shall have a right to terminate any SOW / WO or part of a SOW / WO on an immediate basis in case there is termination of engagement from end Client.
+Infogain shall be liable for 30 days payment in lieu of the notice of 30 days in such a situation.

 Indemnification